 Through the academic programs, aspiring culinary professionals will develop their gastronomic abilities through various courses that cover menu writing, knife skills and care, restaurant experience, cutting methods, meal planning, and stock preparation.
 They will also obtain the knowledge essential to work in various culinary facilities, including commercial bakery kitchens, commercial cold food kitchens, or commercial hot food kitchens.

 The school has a state-of-the-art teaching kitchen, providing students with the opportunity to obtain excellent and holistic culinary practical experience.
 As a Culinary Arts major at TMCC, students will have the opportunity to become a member of the High Sierra Chefs Association, ACF’s local branch headquartered in Northern Nevada.
 One of the membership perks will include scholarships that help students save on tuition expenses.

 Truckee Meadows Community College is one of two culinary schools in Nevada that earned the American Culinary Federation Education Foundation Accrediting Commission programmatic accreditation.
 The programs with ACF’s accreditation status are the AAS in Culinary Arts, Certificate of Achievement in Culinary Arts, and Certificate of Achievement in Culinary Arts, Baking, and Pastry programs.
-All Culinary Arts programs at TMCC are well-known as a skilled food services academic program within Northern Nevada.
+All Culinary Arts programs at TMCC are well-known as skilled food services academic programs within Northern Nevada.

-Graduates of TMCC’s Culinary Arts programs will be qualified to apply for the first level certification as a Certified Culinarian aligned with the standards administered by the American Culinary Federation.
+Graduates of TMCC’s Culinary Arts programs will be qualified to apply for the first-level certification as a Certified Culinarian aligned with the standards administered by the American Culinary Federation.

 : Las Vegas, NV 89120